daniestevez/gr-satellites/docs/source/satyaml.rst

 * ``OPS-SAT``, custom framing used by OPS-SAT, which consists of AX.25 frames with CCSDS Reed-Solomon codewords as payload

+* ``UA01``, non-AX.25 compliant framing used by QB50 UA01, which is like regular
+  AX.25 but with two layers of NRZ-I encoding

 Some framings, such as the CCSDS protocols need the additional field ``frame size`` to indicate the frame size.